Probiotics

 Key facts

-- Probiotics are 'good' bacteria found in your digestive system (gut) that positively impact your health.
+- Probiotics are 'good' bacteria found in your gut that improve your health.

-- Probiotics can be found in dietary supplements or fermented foods, such as yoghurts, sauerkraut, kefir and miso.
+- Probiotics can be found in fermented foods such as yoghurt, sauerkraut, kefir and miso, as well as in dietary supplements.

-- Probiotics offer many health benefits, including preventing antibiotic-induced diarrhoea, reducing symptoms of irritable bowel syndrome (IBS) and preventing upper respiratory (airway) infections.
+- Probiotics offer many health benefits, including preventing some types of diarrhoea, easing irritable bowel syndrome (IBS) symptoms and lowering the risk of some respiratory (airway) infections.

 - Some people take probiotic supplements to protect against side effects of antibiotics or for general gut health.